World Book Club: History

-World Book Club features a famous writer who answers questions submitted by the public about one of his or her books.
+World Book Club features a famous writer who answers questions submitted by the public about one of their books.
 It is usually recorded in front of a live audience.
 Listeners around the world can submit questions before the recording.

 The programme was launched at the Edinburgh Festival in 2002.
 The first book featured was Lake Wobegon Days by Garrison Keillor.

 Until November 2008 it was a half-hour programme broadcast on the last Tuesday of each month in the slot of The Word, a defunct book programme whose remit was absorbed within the output of The Strand, the BBC World Service's new daily arts and entertainment show.
 With the end of The Word and the beginning of The Strand, World Book Club became an hour-long programme broadcast on the first Saturday in the month in slots otherwise occupied by the weekly highlights compilation of The Strand.
 Some repeats are in an edited 30 minute version to fit The Strands half hour slot.
 The first hour-long programme featured Alice Walker.

 As well as 'live' radio transmissions and repeats, current programmes can be listened to online as part of the BBC's usual 'listen again' streaming.
 Previous programmes are archived and can also be listened to online at any time.
 Some recent programmes are available to download as podcasts.

 The producer of the programme, Karen Holden, runs its Facebook page.